Shane Lowry keeps calm and carries British Open lead at Troon

 Justin Thomas, who opened with a 68 to get himself in the mix, shot a 45 on the front nine and played his best golf from there to salvage a 78 and make sure he at least made the cut.

 Robert MacIntyre had an even tougher start.
 Scotland’s biggest star after winning his national Open last week, MacIntyre was stuck in pot bunkers and high grass.
-He was 8 over for his round through four holes — four holes! — and then put together a big fight on the back nine in a bid to make the weekend.
+He was 8 over for his round through four holes — four holes! — and then played 4 under the rest of the way for a remarkable 75 to make the cut.

 Aguri Iwasaki had them all beat.
 He took a 9 on consecutive holes and shot 52 on the back nine for a 91.
 One of those 9s was on the par-3 14th, where he took four shots out of two bunkers and once had to go backward toward the fairway.

-Tiger Woods missed another cut in a major — that was one of the few surprises because he opened with a 79 — but left his mark by tying his own mark with his highest 36-hole score as a pro with 156.
-The only time he had a higher 36-hole score was at Bay Hill in 1994 when he was a senior in high school.

-Woods had company in leaving early.
-Rory McIlroy, who started with a 78, needed a good start and got a triple bogey on the par-5 fourth hole.
-He barely moved it from high grass, chipped from more rough into a bunker and missed a 4-foot putt.
+McIlroy, who started with a 78, needed a good start and instead got a triple bogey.
+He barely moved the ball out of thick grass on the par-5 fourth.
+Once he got back to the fairway, he pulled another shot into the rough, chipped that into the bunker and ended the sad tale by missing a 4-foot putt.

-Masters champion Scottie Scheffler missed all that calamity.
-He put together another steady round of 70 — three birdies, two bogeys and the rest pars — and joined the group at 2-under 140.
-He was five shots behind Lowry as he chases his second major of the year.
+“Once I made the 8 on the fourth hole that was it — 22 holes into the event and I’m thinking about where I’m going to go on vacation next week,” McIlroy said.

+PGA champion Xander Schauffele and Patrick Cantlay were in the group at 1-under 141.

-Joaquin Niemann of Chile managed another 71 despite taking a quintuple-bogey 8 on the par-3 eighth hole — the Postage Stamp — that measures a mere 123 yards.
+Another shot back was Joaquin Niemann.
+He had another 71 despite taking a quintuple-bogey 8 on the par-3 eighth hole — the Postage Stamp — that measures a mere 123 yards.
 He was in three bunkers around the tiny green and three-putted when he finally got out of them.
 Niemann also made six birdies in a most remarkable round of level par.

-So much chaos across the century-old links, and it looked for a brief moment like Lowry might take part.
-It took so long to play the 11th hole that Jordan Spieth in the group behind him walked over to the side of the fairway and sat down near a gorse bush to wait.

 Figuring it would be lost in the prickly mess, Lowry hit a provisional for a lost ball onto the green, a terrific shot.
 One problem.
 Someone found the ball.
 It was no longer lost, so the provisional ball was not in play.